logzio/logz-docs/no-publish/distributed-tracing/outline.md

 Layout of the Compare page
 What do the colors mean?

 # WHAAAAT!
-Tracing data in Kibana??
+Tracing data in Open Search Dashboards??

 Tell me MORE!